• Share this on:

 There are also other spices from the genus Piper, such as Piper Longum (long pepper), Piper cubeba (Java pepper) or Piper guineense (Ashanti or Benin pepper), but these are not widely known on the European market.

 Piper nigrum is a climbing shrub, grown in different tropical parts of the world.
 Because the plant also likes shade, it is sometimes grown together with coffee and tea on plantations.
 Each plant can produce berries for 40 years.
-Over the last 5 years, global production has increased from 430 thousand tonnes in 2016 to more than 570 thousand tonnes in 2020.
-The leading producer is Vietnam, with a 35-45% share depending on the season, followed by Brazil, Indonesia, India, Malaysia, Sri Lanka and Cambodia.
+Global production increased from 430 thousand tonnes in 2016 to over 570 thousand tonnes in 2020.
+Since 2020 production has been relatively stable, with a slight decrease.
+The leading producer is Vietnam, with a 35-45% share each year, followed by Brazil, Indonesia, India, Malaysia, Sri Lanka and Cambodia.

 Black pepper can be used whole, crushed, or ground.
 It is the most widely used spice in the world.
 It is used to give pungency and flavour to food.
 The alkaloid piperine gives the pungency, while essential oils give the specific flavour.
 Ground white pepper is an important spice in light-coloured food, where dark particles are undesirable.
 Green pepper is also used in brine.
 Mixes of black, green, white and pink peppercorns are very popular in transparent grinder packaging, due to the attractive colour combination and rich flavour.

 This study covers general information regarding the market for pepper in Europe, which may interest producers in developing countries.
-When ‘Europe’ is referred to in this report, it means the 27 member states of the European Union, plus the United Kingdom, Iceland, Liechtenstein, Norway, and Switzerland.
+When 'Europe' is referred to in this report, it means the 27 member states of the European Union, plus the United Kingdom, Norway, Switzerland, Iceland and Liechtenstein.
 Table 1 below lists the products in the pepper product group and their product codes.

 Table 1: Products in the pepper product group